 The following are our 2020-2021 Americorps VIPs Placement Sites

 - Service Learning Institute-Student Leader Program

 - Veteran’s Transition Center

 - United Way of Monterey County

 - Loaves Fishes Computers

-- AmeriCorps is a 11-12 month service commitment that will begin in early September 2018 for the next service year.
+- AmeriCorps is an 11-12 month service commitment that will begin in mid-August for the next service year.